Note: Access through the Picnic Area is closed;

 Getting to the Trailhead

 This hike is located in Kyle Canyon up in the Spring Mountains National Recreation Area, about 1 hour northwest of Las Vegas.
-From town, drive out to the Spring Mountains Visitor Center, then continue up the road to the Lower Cathedral Rock Trailhead.
+From town, drive out to the Spring Mountains Visitor Center, then continue up Kyle Canyon Road to the Cathedral Rock Trailhead.

 The Hike

-After the Meadows (Wpt.
-07), the grade increases as the trail passes through a Bristlecone pine forest.
+After The Meadows (Wpt.
+08), the grade increases as the trail passes through a bristlecone pine forest.
 Shortly, the trail breaks out onto the rim of Kyle Canyon (Wpt.
-08) with great views of Mummy Mountain to the north and the desert to the east.
+09) with great views of Mummy Mountain to the north, the desert to the east, and down into Kyle Canyon.

-Continuing across the bowl, the trail regains the crest at the site of an old plane crash (Wpt.
-12).
-Debris are mostly in two large piles, but smaller pieces still litter the hillside.
+Continuing across the bowl, the trail regains the crest at the site of a plane crash (Wpt.
+13) dating from 1955.
+What remains of the twin-engine C-54, which was being operated by the CIA, are collected in two large piles, but smaller pieces litter the hillside.
 This looks like a case of really bad luck.
 Granted the pilots were way off route, but they missed skimming over the ridge unharmed by only a few feet.

 There is a weather station (in a culvert shed) on the summit powered by a solar panel that can be seen from points far below.
 There is also a short antenna tower (lightning rod?) by the weather station, a summit register in an ammo can, and a little quarry on the south edge of the summit that offers refuge from the wind and a possible campsite.